Why Chickpeas Are The Best Bedtime Snack, According To A Dietitian

 In fact, "low levels of serotonin can prevent us from falling asleep and staying asleep," functional medicine doctor Tiffany Lester, M.D., previously tells us about supporting serotonin.
 But pause before digging into a late-night bowl of pasta: You still want to choose foods with a low glycemic index to avoid spiking your blood sugar levels.
 (Which can have the opposite effect on your shut-eye.)

-Chickpeas also contain high levels of magnesium, which plays a role in more than 300 diverse biochemical reactions in the body that control everything from blood sugar and blood pressure regulation to energy production to—you guessed it—sleep.* Research has shown how magnesium can support restorative, deep sleep, specifically by maintaining healthy levels of GABA—a neurotransmitter that promotes relaxation and a good night's rest.*
+Chickpeas also contain high levels of magnesium, which plays a role in more than 300 diverse biochemical reactions1 in the body that control everything from blood sugar and blood pressure regulation to energy production to—you guessed it—sleep.* Research has shown how magnesium can support restorative, deep sleep2, specifically by maintaining healthy levels of GABA—a neurotransmitter that promotes relaxation and a good night's rest.*

 If you're not typically a late-night snacker, even adding chickpeas to your dinner menu can help support deep, restful sleep once you hit the hay.
 Consider Cording's go-to meal as inspiration: "I love to make falafel bowls," she notes.